 When Andrew Johnson signed the Indian Removal Act of 1830, “some 60,000 Native Americans were forced westward into ‘Indian Territory’” (Andrew Johnson signs the Indian Removal Act into law, 2021).
-This act of inherent dispossession removed tribes, such as the Chickasaw, Seminole, Cherokee, Choctaw, and Creek from their native lands into other land supposedly designated for them by the government (Manifest Destiny and Indian removal - American Experience, 2015).
-These groups of people were forced to move contemporary Oklahoma, also known as the “final destination of the trail of tears” (Cornelison & Yanak, 2004).
+This act of inherent dispossession removed tribes, such as the Chickasaw, Seminole, Cherokee, Choctaw, and Creek from their native lands into other land supposedly set aside for them by the government (Manifest Destiny and Indian removal - American Experience, 2015).
+These nations—known colloquially as “the Five Civilized Tribes”--were forced to move to what became Oklahoma, also known as the “final destination of the Trail of Tears” (Cornelison & Yanak, 2004).
 The history of the American government exploiting Native Americans for land as well as Oklahoma’s role in this exacerbates the use of Native images on Oklahoman postcards.
-More specifically, three types of exploitation can be seen through three postcards that showcase Native Americans.
+More specifically, three types of exploitation can be seen as finding illustration in the postcards’ images. .

 Financial Exploitation

-Looking at the first postcard, the image displays a group of eight Native Americans in Oklahoma generically titled ‘Indians on Miller Bros.
+The first postcard (Figure 1) displays [shows?] a group of eight Native Americans in Oklahoma generically titled ‘Indians on Miller Bros.
 101 Ranch’.
 According to the Oklahoma Historical Society, this ranch was occupied by George Washington Miller and “earned most of its notoriety from the Wild West shows that it staged” (O’Dell, n.d.).
-Based on this information, as well as the clear staging of this image, it can be inferred that the people pictured in this postcard were actors on such films.
-And the postcards: advertisements for such films.
-This idea of advertising goes back to postcards' original purpose of being promotions for different businesses, in this case, a movie.
+Based on this information, as well as the clear staging of this image, it can be inferred that the people pictured in this postcard were actors in such pageants..
+The postcards were advertisements for such shows..
+This use harkens back to postcards' original purpose in promotingdifferent businesses, in this case, a movie.
 From a financial viewpoint, white people in power have historically utilized Native Americans to make a profit in terms of taking their land.
 Now, the exploitation further extended to films on Oklahoman land, the place that was deemed to be Indian Territory by President Andrew Johnson.
-In addition, it is important to note that these postcards were being distributed by the United States Postal service, a sector under the U.S. government.
+In addition, it is important to note that these postcards were being distributed by the United States Postal service, a branch of the U.S. government.
 Coupled with the knowledge that that these postcards made up a multimillion-dollar industry, white people in power were not only was directly profiting from the film and the depictions of generic native people in them, but the government was also making money from the monetization of the images of the native people on postcards as ads.
 Being that the Native Americans living in Oklahoma had already been exploited through the Indian Removal Act, these people were being exploited again through their photos on the same land that was ‘given’ to them.
 What aggravates this idea further is that the ranch depicted in the postcards was actually “leased from the Quapaws” (O’Dell, n.d.).
 Due to the reality of the land being bought off another tribe, Oklahoma’s role in dispossession, and the government making money from all of these means, the levels of financial exploitation are numerous.

 An Exploitation of Erasure